mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The protocol has a built-in ability to negotiate protocol versions, ciphersuites, extensions, credential types, and additional proposal types.
 For two deployments to interoperate, they must have overlapping support in each of these categories.
-A `required_capabilities` extension can help maintain interoperability with a wider set of clients by ensuring that certain functionality continues to be supported by a group, even if the clients in the group aren't currently relying on it.
+The `required_capabilities` extension (Section 7.2 of {{!RFC9420}}) can promote interoperability with a wider set of clients by ensuring that certain functionality continues to be supported by a group, even if the clients in the group aren't currently relying on it.

-MLS relies on the following network services.
-These network services would need to be compatible in order for two different deployments based on them to interoperate.
+MLS relies on the following network services, that need to be compatible in order for two different deployments based on them to interoperate.